 Set up a Search Center in SharePoint Server

-Summary: Learn how to set up a Search Center in SharePoint Server 2016 and SharePoint Server 2013.
+Summary: Learn how to set up a Search Center in SharePoint Server.

 A Search Center is a portal where you can search for content on your organization's intranet.
 This series of articles will present details of how to set up and manage a Search Center in SharePoint Server.
 But before we learn about the details, we'll give you some background information and some planning tips and tricks.